christian-taillon/log4shell-hunting/README.md

 #### regex: `((?:\$\{(?:[[:alnum:]]){1,}){1,3}\:.{1,}\})`

-**Update:** This regex is not sufficient to catch all forms of bypasses.
-You can see here  list of bypass examples that this pattern does not match agains.
+**Note:** This regex is not sufficient to catch all forms of bypasses.
+You can see here  list of bypass examples that this pattern does not match against.

 <h1><img src="https://github.com/christian-taillon/log4shell-hunting/blob/main/regex-bypass.png" width="700px"></h1>

+I highly recommend reviewing [Florian Roth's yara rules on GitHub](https://github.com/Neo23x0/signature-base/blob/a383746512f1ef70999b541396bd5499a9134601/yara/expl_log4j_cve_2021_44228.yar) to preview of the strings you may want to match against, as well as some false positives to avoid.

 ### Threat Extraction
 Categorize the events based on Base64 encoding or remote network querying.